1200 Records Retention Requirements

 - Any other pertinent information affecting vendor payment

 It is recommended that documents be segregated by fiscal year.
 Retention period for grants may be different depending on the requirements for each grant.
 Call the Office of Post Award Administration (OPAA) for assistance in determining the retention period for grant documents, or see the Grant, Contract and Gift Accounting Manual.

-Student time sheets (payroll documentation) must be kept in the units for 5 years after issuance of final financial report to the awarding agency.
+Time sheets for students compensated by grant funds (payroll documentation) must be kept in the employing units for five (5) years after issuance of final financial report to the awarding agency.
 Time sheets are to be signed by both the employee and the supervisor.
 For further information, see Payroll Manual and Grant, Contract and Gift Accounting Manual.

 Capital Construction Projects